 In releases earlier to Version 1912, BCR used a WebkitGTK+ based overlay to render the content.
 However, on thin clients, there were performance issues.
-Starting with Version 1912, BCR uses a CEF-based overlay.
-This functionality enriches the user experience for BCR.
-It helps offload network usage, page processing, and graphics rendering to the endpoint.
+Starting with Version 1912, BCR uses a CEF-based

 Starting with Version 2106, CEF-based browser content redirection is fully functional.
 The feature is enabled by default.